ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 #

 ```
-Note, that using script like above expects that program is taking input as argument.
-Also, the way how memory address is actually used as input, is not so straightforward.
+Note, that using a script like above expects program to take input as argument.
+Also, the way memory address is actually used as input, is not so straightforward.
 (Is your system Little- or Big-endian?)

 You probably have to disable protections mentioned in prerequisites to be able to succeed.
-In this case, stack canaries might cause problems, if you are using other distribution than Kali Linux.
+In this case, stack canaries might cause problems, if you are using distribution other than Kali Linux.

 > ***Find a way to disable these protections.
-Use gdb or similar program to analyze your program.
+Use gdb or similar programs to analyze your program.
 Disassembling might be helpful.
-Find suitable address, and figure out what should be overflowed with it and how to get correct values into it, and finally execute function this way.***
+Find a suitable address, and figure out what should be overflowed with it and how to get the correct values into it, and finally execute the function this way.***

-Tip: If your hidden function contains printing - add newline ending to string.
-Otherwise it might not be printing anything what can be actually seen.
+Tip: If your hidden function contains printing - add a newline ending to the string.
+Otherwise it might not be printing anything that can be actually seen.

 ---